Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Shortcut Infrastructure

-Let $P$ be the path from $v\in \H$ to the corresponding $\H$-root.
-For each edge depth $i$ and endpoint type $t$, at most one $(i, t)$-shortcut is deviating from $P$, and each such shortcut has at most $O(\log \log n)$ supporting shortcuts having exactly one endpoint on $P$.
-In particular, for each $(i, t)$ pair, at most one fundamental $(i, t)$-shortcut deviates from $P$.
-All $\H$-shortcuts connecting $\H$-nodes on $P$ form a laminar set, and so there are at most $O(\log n)$ such $\H$-shortcuts.
-Thus, the total number of stored shortcuts with one endpoint in $P$ is $O(\log n\log\log n)$, and the total number of distinct fundamental $(i, t)$-shortcuts on $P$ is $O(\log n)$. \end{proof}
+Let $P$ be the path from $v\in \H$ to its $\H$-root.
+For each edge depth $i$ and type $t$, at most one $(i, t)$-shortcut is deviating from $P$, and each such shortcut has at most $O(\log \log n)$ supporting shortcuts with exactly one endpoint on $P$.
+(Recall that $(i,t)$-shortcuts form paths from \emph{single-child} $(i,t)$-nodes to their $(i,t)$-child.
+Branching $(i,t)$-nodes have no $(i,t)$-shortcuts leading to descendants.)
+Thus, for each $(i, t)$ pair, at most one \emph{fundamental} $(i, t)$-shortcut deviates from $P$.
+All $\H$-shortcuts connecting $\H$-nodes on $P$ form a laminar set, and so there are at most $2\dmax = O(\log n)$ such $\H$-shortcuts.
+Thus, the total number of stored shortcuts with one endpoint in $P$ is $O(\log n\log\log n)$, and the total number of distinct fundamental $(i, t)$-shortcuts with one endpoint on $P$ is $O(\log n)$. \end{proof}